andy-byers/hmm/README.md

 ## TODO
 + Not sure if the initial distribution update is correct, needs to be tested
++ Sparse matrices for handling large models (higher-order models converted to first-order with a ton of states)
 + More testing
 + Examples/use cases
-+ Sparse matrices for handling large models (higher-order models converted to first-order with a ton of states)
++ Documentation

 ## References
 1. Durbin, R., Eddy, S., Krogh, A., and Mitchison, G. (2010).
 Biological Sequence Analysis.